Skip to content

 predicted annual cost saving

-The work to replace the roof has increased the daylight by 30% through transparent roof-lights that defuse UV light.
-The previous roof was an asbestos uninsulated construction and leaked.
+The old roof was an asbestos uninsulated construction that leaked.
 Together with faulty drain pipes and guttering this had previously made the space very damp.

-A fire corridor and visitor route has been included in the building upgrade, which enables full wheelchair access to the individual studio spaces, without the previous inconvenience of walking through other studios.
-The Studios is now at full capacity and has 22 artists in residence.
+A fire corridor and visitor route were also included in the building upgrade at the same time, which enables full wheelchair access to the individual studio spaces, without the previous inconvenience of walking through other studios.